About arc42

 -

-The Rust module acts as a specialized service responsible for validating game states and suggesting moves.
+The Rust GameY service acts as a specialized component for rule validation and move computation.

 -